deeps2/Cinema/README.md

 # NOTE
 - App works in both portrait and landscape mode
-- I have added comments wherever I find it necessary
-- I have added some dummy data in ArrayList to populate the RecyclerView(see addSampleContent() in MainActivity)
 - 8 movies each under In theaters & Upcoming Movies section
 - Click on a Card to open new activity which shows detail information about that particular movie.
 The top section consists of a
 RecyclerView which shows all the movie trailers associated with that movie(Number of trailers are different for each movie)
 - Do horizontal swipe to go through each movie trailer and click on it to play the trailer
 - I was going through some videos on ExoPlayer library & I came to know that YouTube API also uses it internally.
 So I have used YouTube API for video handling

-<b>Ps</b>: If you want me to implement own mediaplayer using ExoPlayer, it will take more time as it requires too many callbacks to be implemented
-and a lot of things need to be care of especially creating .m3u8 playlist and corresopondig .ts files and hosting them on a web server
-(if using HLS format).
-Plus adding all the buttons to play,pause,menu for video quality,and implementing their functionality, handling configuration changes and network disconnection-reconnection events also.
-Most of these things are included in YouTube API.

-I should have moved all the hardcoding to respective resource files but I didn't get enough time to do so.
-Sorry for that.

 # Components Used
 - Gradient Background